RyanFrizzle22/HRM-Housing-project/README.md

 ![visualiztion1](img/viz-renter-households-time.png)

-“This visualization shows the percentage of renter households in core housing need over time.
-It helps show whether affordability pressures in HRM are improving or worsening, which matters when evaluating whether zoning reform could support more affordable housing options.”
+This visualization shows the percentage of renter households in core housing need over time.
+It helps show whether affordability pressures in HRM are improving or worsening, which matters when evaluating whether zoning reform could support more affordable housing options.

 ## Households vs Renter Households

 ![visualization2](img/viz-households-vs-renter-households.png)

-“This visualization shows how renter concentration differs across rental market survey zones in HRM.
-Higher renter concentration can signal where affordability pressures may be strongest and where policy attention may be most needed.”
+This visualization shows how renter concentration differs across rental market survey zones in HRM.
+Higher renter concentration can signal where affordability pressures may be strongest and where policy attention may be most needed.

 ## Renter Households by Zone